jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Open information makes lying to you, and myself, so much harder.

+I love hearing that "people don't want to work."
+That's total BS.
+We don't want to work BS jobs, being micro-managed for the sack of justifying "eight different bosses."
+Why do courier drivers have to wear corporate uniforms.
+Why do cooks at a fast-food restaurant have to follow the same recipes forever.
+Which adult would want to be controlled like this for forty years?

+Of course we need management, guidelines, coordination.
+But, again, we simply have too much of it.

-In my experience (and this is after processing 10,000 insurance claims), the vast majority of people just want to go on with their lives.
-It's only when they're misled, disadvantaged, and left in the dark that makes regular folk lash out.
+Moreover, most people aren't bad customers either.
+In my experience (and this is after processing 10,000 insurance claims), the vast majority of customers just want to go on with their lives.
+It's only when they're misled, disadvantaged, and left in the dark that makes customers lash out.
 Open information, with easy-to-follow rules, is reasonable and thus gets the most out of people.
 Particularly because it makes cheating (on both sides) too hard to bother with.

 With open-source, we have the technology to create our own levers of power to understand and enforce our warranty contracts, tax-laws, education systems, employment agreements, claim systems, and so on.

 So, when the school board or doctor's office says, "fill in these forms," we should begin to say, "No, I want to use my open-source app.
 With it, I control my own information.
 Don't worry, this app also lets us both see timelines, appointments, and rules.
 If you don't want to use it, then I'll move my business.
 But if you do, I look forward to working with you."

 Yes, it's perfectly okay for you to do that.
 It fact, it's your job as a player god.

-Because once we upgrade to the Internet Age, and the policy of digital mass-collaboration, we can have the best of both worlds.
-We'll have the mass-production of Big Business, and the regulations of Big-Government, but with software both can be controlled by the free individuals on Main Street.

 ![old philosophy in a new world](https://techvolution.io/content/images/2020/04/github-repo-rails2.jpg)

 _This is the [GitHub "repo" for Ruby on Rails](https://github.com/rails/rails/graphs/contributors), the open-source technology that runs apps like Basecamp, Airbnb, and Shopify.
 Visit that page, and you'll see all the thousands of people who've helped make the core technology, even though most have never met each other.
 Mass-collaboration is this simple and effective.
 And, this priceless software required almost no garbage meetings.
 That's why you're job will soon use mass-collaboration too._

-## Prologue - Setting Up Our Story
+## Setting Up Our Story

 The world needed to change.
 We felt in the cold.
 We felt it in the hunger.
 We smelt it in the desperation.
 Humanity fought.
-We laboured in pre-robotic factories of the Industrial Age to evolve out of poverty.
+We laboured in pre-robotic factories of the Industrial Age to evolve out of desperate poverty.

 After enough sacrifice was paid.
 When enough blood and sweat was spilled, we, everyone in Western Civilization, rich and poor a like, got to the summit, and unlocked computer technology to live a better way of life.